San Francisco Pride: History

+The original rainbow flags flew at the San Francisco Gay Freedom Day Parade (as it was called then) on June 25, 1978.

+In 1986 Autumn Courtney was elected co-chair of San Francisco's Lesbian Gay Freedom Day Pride Parade Committee; she was the first openly bisexual person to hold this sort of position in the United States.

+Freedom Rings, designed by David Spada in 1991, were originally sold as a fundraiser for the 1991 San Francisco Gay Freedom Day Parade (as it was called then) and quickly became a national trend.

-In October 2009, LGBT activist Amy Andre was appointed as executive director of the San Francisco Pride Celebration Committee, making her San Francisco Pride's first openly bisexual woman of color executive director.
+In October 2009, LGBT activist Amy Andre was appointed as Executive Director of the San Francisco Pride Celebration Committee, making her San Francisco Pride's first openly bisexual woman of color Executive Director.

 Also in 2009, Asexual Visibility and Education Network members participated in the first asexual entry into an American pride parade when they walked in the San Francisco Pride Parade.
 They have entered subsequent parades since.

-Andre resigned a year later in October 2010 and was succeeded by former deputy executive director, Brendan Behan.
-Behan served as Executive Director April 2011 through December 2012 when Earl Plante was hired as CEO.
-Plante resigned September 6, 2013.

-George Ridgely was hired to the position of Executive Director January 7, 2014 and served in that position until July 11, 2019.
+George Ridgely was hired to the position of Executive Director on January 7, 2014, and served in that position until July 11, 2019.

-In May 2015, Kent Anderson was hired as deputy executive director (resigned March 2017).

 In 2016, Black Lives Matter and the TGI Justice Project withdrew from the parade in protest of increased police presence at the event.

 In 2019, activists blocked the Pride parade route for almost an hour, in protest of police and corporate presence at the event.

-In January 2020, Fred Lopez was named as the new executive director, having served in that position in an interim role since July 2019.
-Carolyn Wysinger serves as President of the board of directors.
+In January 2020, Fred Lopez was named as the new Executive Director, having served in that position in an interim role since July 2019.

 The 2020 and 2021 pride events were canceled due to the COVID-19 pandemic.

 In 2022, Executive Director Fred Lopez stepped down, and Suzanne Ford, previously the Board Treasurer, became Interim Executive Director.
+Ford was announced as Executive Director (no longer Interim) in 2023.
+This made her the first openly transgender person paid to be Executive Director of the San Francisco Lesbian, Gay, Bisexual, Transgender Pride Celebration Committee.

-In 2022, the parade's concluding event at Civic Center was cut short by the organizers after a person was spraying mace near the stage, causing a panic, followed by multiple street brawls; however.
+In 2022, the parade's concluding event at Civic Center was cut short by the organizers after a person was spraying mace near the stage, causing a panic, followed by multiple street brawls.

+In 2023, for the first time, the San Francisco Pride parade organizers began requesting donations to keep the parade financially afloat.

+In 2025, some doubted the continued viability of the parade, precipitated by the withdrawal of numerous financial sponsors, related to distance and questions about its relevance in an evolving cultural landscape.
+Executive director Suzanne Ford stated that the event will go on and will remain free of admission.